paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 <a id="section-2511"></a>
 ## § 2511.
 Definitions

-In this chapter:
+Except as otherwise provided, in this chapter:

 (1) The term “Administration” means the National Nuclear Security Administration.

 (2) The term “Administrator” means the Administrator for Nuclear Security.

-(3) The term “classified information” means any information that has been determined pursuant to Executive Order No. 12333 of December 4, 1981 ([former] [50 U.S.C.
-401](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section401&num=0&edition=prelim) note) [now [50 U.S.C.
-3001](./chapter-044-national-security.md#section-3001) note], Executive Order No. 12958 of April 17, 1995 ([former] [50 U.S.C.
-435](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section435&num=0&edition=prelim) note) [now [50 U.S.C.
-3161](./chapter-044-national-security.md#section-3161) note], or successor orders, to require protection against unauthorized disclosure and that is so designated.
+(3) The term “classified information” means any information that has been determined pursuant to Executive Order No. 12333 of December 4, 1981 ([50 U.S.C.
+3001](./chapter-044-national-security.md#section-3001) note), Executive Order No. 12958 of April 17, 1995 ([50 U.S.C.
+3161](./chapter-044-national-security.md#section-3161) note), Executive Order No. 13526 of December 29, 2009 ([50 U.S.C.
+3161](./chapter-044-national-security.md#section-3161) note), or successor orders, to require protection against unauthorized disclosure and that is so designated.

 (4) The term “congressional defense committees” means—